luismottacampos/pt-osc/README.md

 Additional options for the `percona` hash include:
   - `run_mode`: Specify `'execute'` to actually run `pt-online-schema-change` when the migration runs.
 Specify `'print'` to output the commands to run to STDOUT instead.
 Default is `'print'`.

+## Caveats

+This gem is not considered production ready.
+There will be bugs.
+It is tested against:
+- ActiveRecord 3.2 branch
+  - Ruby 1.9.2
+  - Ruby 2.0.0
+  - Ruby 2.1.2

+Support for other versions of Ruby or ActiveRecord is unknown and not guaranteed.